grafana/pyroscope/examples/rust/README.md

-## Continuous Profiling for Golang applications
+## Continuous Profiling for Rust applications
 ### Profiling a Rust Rideshare App with Pyroscope